 Prior to joining ACG, Mr. Cooney served as President of the consulting firms TCH Group and Potomac Counsel from 2003-2010.
 From 2000 to 2002, Mr. Cooney served as Senior Vice President and Policy Counsel for the file-sharing company Napster, Inc. He was responsible for setting the company's strategic course on public policy and product development issues.
 He served as the principal liaison to the White House, the Department of Justice, Congressional offices, industry leaders, and the media on key technology policy and product issues.

 Mr. Cooney has had many leadership roles.
 Sen. John McCain appointed Mr. Cooney to the Justice Advisory Committee of the McCain for President Campaign.
-Mr. Cooney currently serves as Chairman of the Board of Directors of the National Center for Missing & Exploited Children.
-He also serves on the Board of Directors of the International Centre for Missing & Exploited Children.
-He’s previously served on the Boards of the Churchill Centre & Churchill Museum and the Cal Ripken, Sr. Foundation.
-He is a Member of the Federal City Council, Economic Club of Washington, D.C., Federalist Society and the American Intellectual Property Law Association.
+Mr. Cooney currently serves on the Board of Directors for The National Center for Missing and Exploited Children, The Churchill Centre & Churchill Museum and The Cal Ripken, Sr. Foundation.
+He is a Member of The Federal City Council, The Economic Club of Washington, D.C., The Federalist Society and The American Intellectual Property Law Association.